fluree/docs.flur.ee/src/content/0.15.0/library/nodejs/nodejs-examples.md

 ### **graphQL**
 All queries and transactions in GraphQL syntax should be issued through the `graphql` command.
-If you do not have `fdb-open-api` set to true (it is true by default), then you'll need to sign your query ([signing queries](/docs/identity/signatures#signed-queries)).

 #### Parameter(s)
 Name | Value